 Hometown: Ntonso, Ashanti Region, Ghana

-Degree Program/Post-Baccalaureate Certificate: PhD in Information Systems (Health Information Technology Concentration)
+Degree Program: Information Systems PhD (Health Information Technology Concentration)

 Faculty Advisor: Professor Anthony Norcio, PhD

 ONC HIT Fellowship, LinkedIn Student Scholarship, Google Travel Awards, IBM Tapia Student Conference Award

 Approaches to Brain Fitness Games for Enhancing and Maintaining Mental Acuity in Healthy Older Adults

 2011, BSc., Computer Science, Valley View University (GH)

 Previous Graduate Study (Year, Degree, Institution):